Kharouk/100-Days-Challenge/r1-log.md

 ### R1D16 - August 31 2018
 Wes Bos Javascript30 course.
 Worked on CSS variables and JS.
 Was fun to learn about CSS again.
 Feel like I've been focused only on programming/back-end languages.

+### R1D17 - September 1 2018
+New month, new me.
+Completed a lot of work, including TDD and Bos's course.
+Eager to begin course.
+Excited to the max++. 👌

+### R1D18 - September 2 2018